audiovtuber/Talking-Face-Landmarks-from-Speech/README.md

 wget http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2
 bzip2 -d shape_predictor_68_face_landmarks.dat.bz2
 ```
+5. If using vscode, install the extensions `autoDocstring` and `Remote Development` extensions.
+Configure `autoDocstring` to generate numpy-style docstrings

 Finally, activate the conda environment using `conda activate talking-face`.
 At this point, you should be able to run the [code example](#code-example) below using your own FLAC audio file